-Natural Balance Dog Food rolls earns the Advisor’s second-lowest tier rating of 2 stars.
+Natural Balance Dog Food Rolls receives the Advisor’s lowest tier rating of 1.5 stars.

-The Natural Balance product line includes three rolled dog food, each claimed to meet AAFCO nutrient profiles for adult maintenance.
+The Natural Balance Dog Food Rolls product line includes four dog food rolls, each claimed to meet AAFCO nutrient profiles for adult maintenance.

 The following is a list of recipes available at the time of this review.